edwinmesa/dt_edwin_sair_portfolio/README.md

 - Modeling business processes and identifying opportunities for process improvements​.

 ## Projects
-*In this space you will find the most important projects that edwin sair has developed*
+*In this space you will find the most important projects that edwin sair has developed.*

-1. Archictectures in AWS
+1. Workflows and Cloud Architectures
 2. Data Visualization
 3. Code
 4. Personal Projects

-## Data Arch
+## 1. Workflows and Cloud Architectures

+### A data lake is an increasingly popular way to store and analyze data because it allows businesses to store all of their data, structured and unstructured, in a centralized repository.
+The next image show the high level solution, that i am using

 ![Example1 dashboard image](ARCH_DMS_Aurora.png)

 ![Example2 dashboard image](ARCH_1_Demo_External_Data.png)
 ![Example3 dashboard image](ARCH_2_Local.png)
 ![Example4 dashboard image](ARCH_3_Serverless_Deploy_Functions.png)